openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

     ***VM-0$ ip addr add 192.168.1.1/24 dev eth0***

-    *[“eth0” is the interface inside VM. its possible to set the ip address using "ifconfig" command as "ifconfig eth0 192.168.1.1/24".
+    *[“eth0” is the interface inside VM.
+It's possible to set the ip address using "ifconfig" command as "ifconfig eth0 192.168.1.1/24".
 Please use either one command to set the ip address.]*